nexus-link/Nexus.Link.Templates.IntegrationTests/README.md

 Based on the Nexus concept and the thoughts described here: [Testing overview](https://docs.nexus.link/docs/platformtesting-overview)

+## TODOs

+* Logging
+* Authentication
+* Stubs for Business Api tests
+* Stubs for Business Processes tests
+* Database
+* When to save calculated states?

 ## Support for multiple instances

 The template can be used in two different modes, with a database or a memory storage.
 When using a database you get support for running the test service on multiple instances.